 In Somali, Dr. Ahmed Ali, dressed in a white lab coat over a plaid shirt and black tie, explained the COVID-19 vaccine form to Renton resident Abdihalim Mahamud on that recent Wednesday.
 Mahamud was led to a small office where nurse Iman Yunis spoke to him in his native language and English, uttering an “it’s OK” before she administered the shot.

 As a U.S. Postal Service clerk, 55-year-old Mahamud wanted to protect his elderly mother whom he cares for in their multigenerational home.
 He was unable to navigate Phase Finder — the state’s former online vaccine eligibility tool — without his daughter’s help.
 So staff at Abu-Bakr Islamic Center of Washington recommended that he call Ali.
 He scheduled an appointment at the pharmacy three days later.

-“That’s easy for me,” Mahamud said, flashing a wide smile.
+“That’s easy for me,” Mahamud said.